Connect with others who understand.

 Medical causes of bruises include:

-• Having a vitamin C or vitamin K deficiency
+• Low levels of vitamin C or vitamin K

-• Taking certain dietary supplements, like ginkgo biloba, which can thin the blood
+• Certain dietary supplements, like ginkgo biloba, which may thin the blood

 Thin skin can also increase the likelihood of bruising.
-Our skin naturally thins as we age, making some people more prone to bruising.
+Skin naturally thins with age, making some people more prone to bruising.
 Corticosteroids can also thin the skin.

 Bruising and Psoriasis

-Although bruising is not a typical skin symptom of psoriasis, some people living with this common skin condition find that they bruise easily.
-These are some experiences MyPsoriasisTeam members shared in their own words:
+Bruising isn’t a typical psoriasis symptom.
+However, some people living with this common skin condition find that they bruise easily, as MyPsoriasisTeam members have described:

 • “I always have bruises showing up when there’s no way I could have bumped that spot.”